 *** Important note on the Election Process ***

-The election never really fully ends, as BDPU’s are constantly being generated, and if a new switch is plugged into the network with superior Priority or a lower MAC address than the current Root, it will send out its BID to the switched network and become the Root Bridge.
+The election never really fully ends as BDPU’s are constantly being generated ever 2 seconds, and if a new switch is plugged into the network with Superior BID (lower Priority or MAC) than the current Root Bridge, it will trigger a Topology Change Notification and become the Root Bridge.
+It will then begin to originate BPDUs itself once it is the Root Bridge again every 2 seconds!

 The 2 different types of BPDU’s, and what they are used for